General

 The Regional Court of Den Bosch delivered its final judgement in the case of TQ on 15 March 2021.[19]
 The Secretary of State appealed the judgement, and the Council of State published its ruling on this onward appeal on 8 June 2022.[20]
 The Council of State established that there are three possible situations for unaccompanied minors who do not qualify for an asylum permit:

-3. Further research is needed.
-The unaccompanied minor will receive a rejection on the merit of the asylum claim; the decision also includes and explanation as to why extra time is needed to investigate adequate reception and how long the investigation will take.
+- Further research is needed.
+The unaccompanied minor will receive a rejection on the merit of the asylum claim, and this decision also includes an explanation as to why extra time is needed to investigate adequate reception and how long the investigation will take.
 The asylum decision and the return decision are therefore separated.
-In this situation, the unaccompanied minor retains lawful residence on the basis of Article 8, preamble and under f, Aliens Act.
+In this situation, the unaccompanied minor retains lawful residence on the basis of Article 8(f) Aliens Act.
 The investigation can lead to two conclusions: either there is adequate reception, so that a return decision can be issued, or there is no adequate reception and the unaccompanied minor receives a residence permit on national grounds.
 The unaccompanied minor can appeal the decision stating that further research is needed.

 The Council of State further ruled that the fact that the applicant is not a minor anymore does not mean that the Secretary of State can refrain from investigating whether they should have been granted a permit based on national grounds.

-Following the Council of State judgment, the IND issued an internal information message in which it is stated that the period for further research into adequate reception will, in principle, be of one year.[19]
-This period can be extended if the unaccompanied minor does not cooperate with the research.[20]
-In 2023, the policy in the Aliens Circular was still not adjusted in accordance with the TQ-judgment.
-To DCR’s knowledge, no unaccompanied minors have received a permit on national grounds due to the fact that there is no adequate reception in their country of origin.
-However, there have been some cases in which unaccompanied minors did receive a permit, but it based on art.
-8 ECHR (private life).
+Following the Council of State judgment, the IND issued an internal information message in which it is stated that the period for further research into adequate reception will, in principle, be of one year.[21]
+This period can be extended if the unaccompanied minor does not cooperate with the research.[22]
+In 2024, the policy in the Aliens Circular was still not adjusted in accordance with the TQ judgment.
+To the knowledge of the Dutch Council for Refugees (VWN), no unaccompanied minors have received a permit on national grounds due to the fact that there is no adequate reception in their country of origin.
+However, there have been some cases in which unaccompanied minors did receive a permit, but it was based on the right to private life under Article 8 ECHR.

-The most pressing issue at the moment is the State Secretary’s decision that the one year period to perform further research into the adequate reception will only start after the final decision on the asylum application.
-Due to the long waiting time in the asylum procedure, this can take more than a 1.5 year.
-This means that minors will remain for years in uncertainty about their residential status.
-There have been some judgements in first instance concerning this matter, however no final ruling by the Council of State has been pronounced yet.[21]
+The most pressing issue at the moment is the Minister’s decision that the one-year period to perform further research into the adequate reception will only start after the final decision on the asylum application.
+Due to the long waiting time in the asylum procedure, this can take more than a year and a half.
+This means that minors will remain for years in uncertainty about their residence status.
+There have been some judgements in first instance concerning this matter, however no final ruling by the Council of State has been issued yet.[23]
+The Council of State did however confirm that, with reference to the CJEU judgment of TQ, a period of three years to perform further research starting from the date of the asylum application is too long.[24]

 [1] Articles 1.233 and 1.253ha, Dutch Civil Code.